lucelsbyleverageAI/agent-os-starter-kit/apps/langconnect/README.md

 LangConnect supports two credential types via `Authorization: Bearer <token>`:

 - **User (Supabase JWT)**: Standard end-user identity.
 Used by the web app and by agents acting on behalf of a user.
-Grants access to the user’s collections and data based on permissions.
+Grants access to the user's collections and data based on permissions.
-- **Service Account (`LANGCONNECT_SERVICE_ACCOUNT_KEY`)**: For automated back-end flows (e.g. ETL, synchronisers).
+- **Service Account (`LANGCONNECT_SERVICE_ACCOUNT_KEY`)**: For automated back-end flows (e.g. ETL, synchronisers, n8n workflows).
 Service accounts are privileged but must attribute ownership appropriately when creating content.
-Some user-scoped tools (e.g. personal memory) remain user-only.
+For user-scoped endpoints (like memory operations), service accounts **must provide a `user_id` in the request body** to specify which user they're acting on behalf of.
+This enables service account "impersonation" for user-specific operations whilst maintaining audit trails.

 How agents get access via MCP: